GCap Media

 GCap Media was a British commercial radio company formed from the merger of the Capital Radio Group and GWR Group.

 The merger was completed on 9 May 2005.
 It was listed on the London Stock Exchange and was a constituent of the FTSE 250 Index.
 On 31 March 2008, the company agreed on a takeover by the Global Radio for £375 million.
-This was completed on 6 June 2008, and the company became a wholly owned subsidiary of the Global Radio.
+This was completed on 6 June 2008, and the company became a wholly owned subsidiary of Global Radio.

 On 1 November 2008, Global Radio discontinued using the name GCap Media.

 Pre-merger

 Capital Radio Group

 Capital Radio Group was, until May 2005, a London-based British radio group.
 The company was originally set up to operate a General Entertainment Independent Local Radio service in October 1973.
 Capital Radio was the second legal commercial radio station to launch in the UK, a few days after London news station LBC.
 In the 1980s, the station was allowed to operate separate services on the AM and FM stations.

 Changes in the media ownership laws meant, that Capital Radio Group was able to acquire other stations throughout the UK, becoming a powerful player in the UK's commercial radio industry; before the merger with GWR.
 In 1993, Capital bought BRMB, and in 1994, the Southern Radio Group which owned Southern FM in Sussex, Invicta FM in Kent, Power FM and Ocean FM in Hampshire, Fox FM in Oxfordshire and Red Dragon FM in South Wales, were also purchased in the 90s.
 Capital also acquired the Century FM stations in 2000, as well as Border Television to acquire its radio stations (subsequently selling the station to Granada plc, a year later).
 All in all, Capital Radio Group controlled 22 analogue and 59 digital radio licences.
 In July 1998, Capital Radio Group bought the financially troubled "alternative" radio station, Xfm.

 In the early 21st century, Capital Radio Group expanded its range of FM stations, and also started broadcasting digital-only stations, such as Capital Disney and Capital Life.